lerwys/litex-integration/README.md

 github repository called `litex_test_project` available here: https://github.com/yetifrisstlama/litex_test_project

+## Prerequisites

+You must have the following installed in yout base system:

+    - docker >= 17.09.0
+    - docker-compose >= 1.17.0
+    - Xilinx Vivado 2018.2 installed in /opt/Xilinx

 ## Build example project

 Be sure to clone this repository with: `--recursive` or `--recurse-submodules`: